AREA OF PRACTICE

 The range of environmental issues that John has dealt with is nearly comprehensive: Endangered Species Act compliance; solid waste facilities siting and permitting; Board of Health siting hearings; carbon trading and RGGI; wetlands permitting; air compliance issues; Brownfields Redevelopment and tax credit creation; zoning; renewable energy certificates including SRECs and ZRECs; Chapter 91 tideland licensing; Chapter 21E issues including filings of RAOs, AULs, responding to DEP audits, and dealing with PCB issues under Federal law; all aspects of the Massachusetts Environmental Policy Act (MEPA); environmental insurance; and general review of environmental reports in connection with corporate and real estate transactions.

-John is on the Board of Directors of the Environmental Business Council and is Vice Chair of the Renewable Energy Committee.
+John is on the Board of Directors of the Environmental Business Council and is chair of the Energy Resources Committee.
 He has conducted several seminars on solar initiatives in Massachusetts and Connecticut, dealing with SRECs and ZRECs/LRECs respectively.
 He is also an Associate Member of the Planning Board for the Town of Natick.

 Representation of a waste-to-energy company in connection with environmental, zoning. land use permitting, site assignment hearings, contracting and financing matters relating to a 1650 ton per day facility secured by $150 million in tax exempt bonds; negotiation of a buyout of the facility power contract; and assistance in finding alternative means of supplying power to former customers of a separately retired waste-to-energy power plant.